lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 	:alt: A screenshot of the portal's results view showing both the color-magnitude heatmap and the magnitude histogram.

 4.4.
 Add the r-band apparent magnitude distribution to the new plot.
-With the right-most plot selected (click on plot to select plot; selected plot has an orange outline), click on the double-gears icon at upper right.
+With the right-most plot selected (click on plot to select plot; selected plot has an orange outline), click on the single gear icon at upper right.
 In the "Plot Parameters" pop-up window, select “Overplot New Trace”, fill out the remaining boxes as shown below (notice that the option to log the y-axis has been selected), and click “OK”.